How to Write a Complete Survey Report

 Number of responses

-You need to know exactly how many people answered in order to have enough data to properly analyze your survey results.
+You need to know exactly how many people responded to your survey to have enough data to properly analyze your survey results.
 Beware – some forms of survey tools may not count individual respondents, instead just their responses to individual questions.

 Hence, it’s important that your survey platform allows you to count how many different people responded, so you can determine whether you have a significant sample size.

 How do you determine the sample size you need?

-This depends on what data you want to analyze, but you can choose whether to analyze data from your entire audience or just those from a chosen segment.
+This depends on what data you want to analyze – from your entire audience or just those from a chosen segment.

 So, if you were surveying them on the effectiveness of a new age-defying cream, you may find that the women under thirty had very different responses to those in their sixties.